• Skip to primary navigation

 Simply drizzling warm maple syrup on top is good.

-But I think it’s especially yummy sprinkled with powdered sugar and garnished with orange slices and strawberries.
+But I think it’s especially yummy dusted with powdered sugar and garnished with orange slices and strawberries.
+Then serve hot drizzled with warm maple syrup.

 french toast topped with orange slice, strawberries, powdered sugar and syrup